-Reckless Burning: recklessly causing a fire or explosion resulting in damage to a structure, wild land, or property. (see A.R.S. § 13-1702).
+Reckless Burning: recklessly causing a fire or explosion resulting in damage to a structure, wild land, or property.

 Violation Action Level Arson of a Structure or Property Knowingly and unlawfully damaging a structure or property by knowingly causing a fire or explosion.
 Burning one's own property is not arson, except for burning one's own property with the knowledge that it will ignite another's property or a structure (but may, where appropriate, be considered reckless burning).
 4 Arson of an Occupied Structure Knowingly and unlawfully damaging an occupied structure by knowingly causing a fire or explosion.
 5 Mandatory report to law enforcement and Fire Dept.